Validators Exit Bus

 - Calculate ether rewards prediction per epoch.

-- Calculate withdrawal epoch for next validator eligible for exit to cover withdrawal requests if needed
+- Calculate withdrawal epoch for next validator eligible for exit to cover withdrawal requests if needed.

-- Prepare validators exit order queue
+- Prepare validators exit order queue to fulfill withdrawals.

-- Go through the queue until the exited validators’ balances cover all withdrawal requests (considering the predicated final exited balance of each validator).
+is set to the boosted mode) up to the report limit or until there are no forced requests. - Go through the queue until the exited validators’ balances cover all withdrawal requests (considering the predicated final exited balance of each validator).

 Placed exit requests via ValidatorsExitBusOracle